halaxa/json-machine/README.md

 > Implementation detail:
 >
 > Value of `fruits` key is not loaded into memory at once, but only one item in
 > `fruits` key at a time.
-It is always one item at a time at the level/subtree
+It is always one item in memory at a time at the level/subtree
 > you are currently iterating.
 Thus the memory consumption is constant.
 ## Parsing API responses